2019 Annual Security and Fire Safety Report

 - The frequency of interaction between the persons involved in the relationship.

-- misdemeanor crimes of violence committed by a current or former spouse of the victim; by a person with whom the victim shares a child in common; by a person who is cohabitating with or has cohabitated with the victim as a spouse; by a person similarly situated to a spouse of the victim under the domestic or family violence laws of D.C. (includes past or present marriage, domestic partnership, romantic, dating, or sexual relationship); by a former spouse or similarly situated person against a victim who is in a subsequent relationship with a former spouse or similarly situated person; or by any other person against a victim who is protected from that person's acts under the domestic or family violence laws of D.C.
+- Domestic Violence: The term "domestic violence" means violence committed by a current or former spouse or intimate partner of the victim; by a person with whom the victim shares a child in common; by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner; by a person similarly situated to a spouse of the victim under the domestic or family violence laws of D.C. or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of D.C.

 - Motor Vehicle Theft: The theft or attempted theft of a motor vehicle.